Taylor Swift Can Shake Off Wedding Costs — But Most Couples Can't: The Price of Getting Married in 2025

 According to The Knot, the average engagement ring cost in 2025 is around $5,200, with custom designs, lab-grown diamonds and brand-name pressure pushing that figure even higher.

-While the tradition of spending three months’ salary on a ring may be outdated, the expectation of something sparkly and social media–worthy is very much alive.
-And for many couples, the pressure starts here.
+While the tradition of spending three months’ salary on a ring might be outdated, the expectation of something sparkly and social media-worthy is very much alive.
+For many couples, the pressure starts here.

 Pre-wedding events can rival the big day

 What used to be one night out at a local bar or a gathering at home with close friends is now often a weekend-long destination event, especially for bachelor and bachelorette parties.
-Vegas, Nashville, Cabo and even Europe are now top picks and they’re not cheap.
+Vegas, Nashville, Cabo, even Europe are now top picks, and they’re not cheap.

-When you factor in flights, hotel rooms, outfits, meals and activities like party buses or private boat rentals, pre-wedding celebrations can rival the actual wedding in cost and scope.
-Multiply that by two or three events, and you’re looking at another $5,000 –$7,000+ before the big day.
+When you factor in flights, hotel rooms, outfits, meals and activities such as party buses or private boat rentals, pre-wedding celebrations can rival the actual wedding in cost and scope.
+Multiply that by two or three events, and you’re looking at another $5,000 to $7,000-plus before the big day.

 The wedding day price tag keeps climbing